firestar/mysql2nosql/README.md

 To start up the process and start converting run the following command. `docker-compose up`

-When it finishes building and starting up you can access it in the browser at `http://localhost:8080/`
+Wait until it finishes building and starting up.
+You can access the UI in the browser at `http://localhost:8080/`

 ## Previews